neptune-ai/scale-examples/utils/monitoring_tools/pytorch_model_internals/README.md

 TorchWatcher is designed to be lightweight and efficient.
 Our benchmarks show minimal impact on training batch time while providing comprehensive monitoring capabilities across varying model sizes.
 The largest contributor to performance degradation is the extraction of the model's named parameters (weights and biases).
 These are extracted using `model.named_parameters()` and creates increased overhead compared to the hooks that PyTorch models support natively for activations and gradients.
 Additional profiling showed that the `track_parameters` method created the most overhead and can be explored further for future package optimization.

 #### Analysis summary
-- Larger models (increase in parameters) have a linearly increasing cumulative time per epoch.
-- Larger models spend more time in training loop per batch, as expected.
 - Larger models also require more time to extract model internals such as gradients, activations and parameters.
     - As model size increases, extracting model parameters causes increased time in training loop compared to gradients and activations which are extracted with PyTorch hooks.
     - Larger models have less total overhead between model training time in batch vs. time taken to extract values and is minimal if logging activations and gradients.